meksone/WP-Shadow-Links/README.md

 - **Optimized Performance** - Avoids duplicate processing with flags
 - **Avoid Spam Bots** - since the HTML code is free from email links (it will be created only in frontend), most of the spam bots, crawlers and data scraping tools can't see the e-mail links, resulting in a reduced possibility to fall into a spam-list

-The script will automatically run when the DOM is loaded and create functional mailto: links based on your data attributes.
+The script will automatically run when the DOM is loaded and create functional mailto links based on your data attributes.

-### Data attributes used for this script to work:
+### Data attributes used for this script
+These data attributes must be used when using the plugin in HTML or in a builder data-attributes panel (like Elementor Pro)

 | Data attribute | Required? | Description |
 |---|---|---|